schizo-ri/duplico-react-playground/README.md

 Just some components for practice.

-Feel free to fork/copy but things will breake and change
+Don't rely on this repo but feel free to fork/copy because things will breake and change

+- add multistep dialog